bgamari/ghc-wiki-import/lightweight-concurrency.md

 Before a switch operation, we expect the programmer to indicate the reason for switching through setScontSwitchReason.
-Exception is raised by the switch primitives if switch reason has not been provided.
+Exception is raised by the switch primitives if a switch reason has not been provided.
 When a switched SCont resumes execution, its status is automatically updated to `SContRunning`.

 ## Capabilities and Tasks